 Children Study Permit

-But in a situation whereby the child is at the level of pre-school, primary, and secondary levels, the child does not need any study permit to access the country.
+But in a situation where the child is at the level of pre-school, primary, and secondary levels, the child does not need any study permit to access the country.

 The following documents will be required for the children: